healthykitchen101/healthykitchen101.com/kettles/reviews/bella/bella-ceramic-kettle-14745.md

 Noise Level: 73.1 dB

-During boiling, the Bella’s noise level peaked at 73.1 dB while reaching a rolling simmer, which was lower than the [CDC](https://www.cdc.gov/nceh/hearing_loss/what_noises_cause_hearing_loss.html#:~:text=The%20U.S.%20Environmental%20Protection%20Agency,prevent%20noise%2Dinduced%20hearing%20loss.)\-recommended 80 dB.
+The Bella’s noise level peaked at 73.1 dB while reaching a rolling simmer.
+According to the  [CDC](https://www.cdc.gov/nceh/hearing_loss/what_noises_cause_hearing_loss.html#:~:text=The%20U.S.%20Environmental%20Protection%20Agency,prevent%20noise%2Dinduced%20hearing%20loss.), 80 dB for a duration of 2 hours is a threshold level, so there is not much to worry about.
 This result earned the kettle an 8.7/10.

 ### Keep Warm